Language Diversity: Evaluating Language Usage and AI Performance on African Languages in Digital Spaces: Related Work

 \section{Related Work}

 The challenge of representing African languages in the digital age has been approached from several perspectives.
 One major area of focus has been the creation of datasets to improve NLP model performance.
 For instance, \cite{alhanai2025bridging} developed a dataset of approximately one million human-translated sentences in eight African languages to fine-tune LLMs, demonstrating significant performance gains.
 Similarly, the Masakhane initiative organized NLP practitioners to build a named-entity recognition (NER) dataset for ten African languages, highlighting transfer learning potential and open research challenges \cite{adelani_masakhaner_2021}.
 Recognizing the foundational need for structured data, \cite{magangane_datasets_2024} developed a framework for systematic data collection and documentation for South African languages, which they used to build a language identification model.
+On the language identification front, \cite{kargaran2023glotlid} introduced GlotLID, a fastText-based macro-classifier covering over 1,600 language varieties, including low-resource African languages, providing a strong general-purpose LID baseline.
+Complementarily, AfroLID \cite{afrolid_acl} offers a specialized neural LID system covering 517 African languages and varieties.
+These two tools represent distinct design philosophies (breadth versus depth), making their comparative evaluation on the same social media corpus a meaningful contribution to the field.

 A parallel body of research examines the role of new media in language preservation and endangerment.
 Language is a complex support system essential for social function, and modern digital platforms offer new avenues for its documentation and revitalization \cite{nezvitskaya_protecting_2021}.
 Some scholars are optimistic; \cite{moseley_endangered_2023} suggests that platforms such as YouTube can enhance digital linguistic diversity by providing low-resource languages with broader reach through accessible video and music content.
 This aligns with the findings that social media platforms like blogs can be ideal spaces for cultural and intercultural learning, even if not specifically focused on African languages \cite{mediause2019}.